Automatic Detection of Interplanetary Coronal Mass Ejections in Solar Wind In Situ Data: Discussion

 To sum up, our pipeline serves as a fast and relatively reliable tool for the automatic segmentation of time series.
 Considering the difficulties included in the specific task of detecting ICMEs, a considerable improvement regarding the detection rate can presumably not be expected through changes in the architecture of the model.
 However, our pipeline shows significant gains concerning the prediction of start and end time of detected events, compared to the pipeline by \citeA{nguyen}.
 In the future, the exploration of probabilistic machine learning might substantially improve the output of our pipeline considering its application as an early warning system.
 Nevertheless, its combination with other forecasting tools can already be expected to serve as a significant contribution in the area of space weather forecast.

 Our pipeline is comparable to the one proposed by \citeA{AutomaticDetection22}.
 Nevertheless, we use a different validation method focusing on generalization, as conventional within the machine learning community to avoid overfitting and predict the performance on new unseen data more accurately.
+The average Dice Coefficient (also known as F1 score) achieved by \citeA{AutomaticDetection22} is $0.68$, which is comparable to our findings.
+However, to thoroughly compare both pipelines, a reimplementation and subsequent cross validation of the pipeline proposed by \citeA{AutomaticDetection22} would be necessary.
 Furthermore, our pipeline was tested on additional data from STEREO-A and STEREO-B. Finally, we provide insight on the MAE made for the prediction of start and end times to explore the suitability of our method for the area of real-time detection.